 Empowering Birth Experiences Starts with Evidence

-With a background in human biology and maternal and fetal health from UCLA, I bring an evidence-based approach to my doula practice.
+With a background in human biology from UCLA, I bring an evidence-based approach to my doula practice.
 I enjoy using research to empower informed decision-making in my clients and to bridge the gap in communicating and advocating with medical professionals.

 B.A.
 Human Biology and Society, UCLA